James Davies (politician): Parliamentary career

 Davies was appointed Parliamentary Private Secretary to the Department of Health and Social Care in September 2021.
-He resigned this position on 6 July 2022 alongside many other appointments.
+He resigned this position on 6 July 2022 alongside many other ministers.

+In June 2023 he was selected as the Conservative prospective parliamentary candidate for the new constituency of Clwyd East, a seat which contained around one third of the now abolished Vale of Clwyd.
+At the 2024 general election, Davies was defeated by Labour candidate, Becky Gittins.

 Policies and views

 In February 2015, Davies expressed concern over plans to scrap Doctor-led maternity care and services for miscarriages and ectopic pregnancies at Ysbyty Glan Clwyd, stating "The 'temporary' arrangements would mean any elective surgery requiring an overnight stay being transferred to Wrexham or Bangor.
 The same would apply to early pregnancy unit assessments, meaning inconvenience to many women and their families."

 Voting record

 On the majority of issues Davies casts his votes in line with other Conservative MPs.
 However, he diverged from party lines on some issues.

 Davies voted against investigations into the Iraq War, the majority of his party voted for.

 Davies voted for requiring pub companies to offer pub landlords rent-only leases, most of his party voted against.

 He voted to trigger Article 50 before April 2017.